Irish Soda Bread Recipe

 For the brushing on top, combine the melted butter and buttermilk in a small bowl and then brush half of it on top of the loaf.
 Bake in preheated oven until a toothpick comes clean, about 45-55 minutes.
-Brush remaining butter onto the soda bread while it bakes.
+Brush remaining butter onto the soda bread half way during baking.

 Cool on baking rack and serve warm.
 This Irish soda bread is best served the first day.